This information is for patients who want or need to have a Totally Implanted Venous Access Device (TIVAD) inserted.

 The TIVAD insertion

-You may eat and drink normally the day you are having a TIVAD.
-However, you should not drive on the day you have your TIVAD inserted, so you should arrange for someone to give you a lift to the hospital and to collect you.
+You may eat and drink normally the day you are having a TIVAD inserted.
+However, you should not drive on the day you have your TIVAD inserted and you should arrange for someone to give you a lift to the hospital and to collect you.
 It is not normally possible for someone to escort you into the procedure room during the insertion.

-Occasionally, it may be difficult to thread the TIVAD along the vein of choice or to place the line into the correct position, making the procedure unsuccessful at this attempt; other choices will be discussed, if this occurs.
+Occasionally, it may be difficult to thread the TIVAD along the vein of choice or to place the line into the correct position, making the procedure unsuccessful at this attempt.
+Other options will be discussed, if this is the case.

 After the procedure

-After the procedure, you will be asked to sit in a recovery area where you will spend some time until you are ready to go home.
+After the procedure, you will be asked to sit in a recovery area until you are ready to go home.
 If you are an inpatient, you will be transferred back to the ward.
-After the procedure, you will be able to eat and drink as soon as the procedure has been completed.
+You will be able to eat and drink as soon as the procedure has been completed.

-The procedure is carried out under local anaesthetic so you will be able to leave hospital after a couple of hours.
-The actual time that you stay in hospital will depend on other appointments after the insertion, and how quickly you recover.
+The procedure is carried out under local anaesthetic and you will be able to leave hospital after a couple of hours.
+The actual time that you stay in hospital will depend on other appointments after the insertion and how quickly you recover.
+You should not drive immediately afterwards if your arm is painful or numb following the procedure.

 You should not drive initially afterwards if your arm is painful or numb following the procedure.

-Routine line care when the port is not being used on a regular basis or to remove the chemotherapy bottle, flush and remove the needle can be carried out in the chemotherapy clinics; at home with the district nurses or by family members with support with training and equipment.
-Please speak to your chemotherapy nurses to arrange this if this is suitable.
+When your port is not in use, and you are not receiving regular treatment, it will need flushing every eight to twelve weeks to ensure the line remains open.
+Routine line care when the port is not being used on a regular basis, or to remove the chemotherapy bottle, or to flush and remove the needle, can be carried out in the chemotherapy clinics.
+Or it can be done at home by the district nurses or by family members with support, with training and equipment.
+Please speak to your chemotherapy nurses to arrange this if required.

 Normal activities can be carried out when the sutures have healed, and the TIVAD is not in use.
 It is possible to swim with a TIVAD, but heavy exercises and some sports may need to be modified.
-For those patients who regularly propel themselves in a wheelchair may not be suitable for a port placed in the arm, a chest port would be a better option due to the regular movement of the arms and the chest muscles.
+For those patients who regularly propel themselves in a wheelchair it may not be suitable for a port to be placed in the arm.
+A chest port would be a better option to avoid the adverse effects of regular movement of the arms and the chest muscles.

 Please note: Before chemotherapy is administered via the TIVAD, blood should be withdrawn to ensure it is safe to be used.
 If this is not possible, an infusion of fluid may be administered over a short period to ensure the line is working safely.
-You will be asked to report any pain or discomfort that you experience during an infusion given via the TIVAD; if this occurs the infusion must be stopped.
-The staff will then assess the needle position and TIVAD site immediately, and if necessary perform any requirement management of the leakage.
+You will be asked to report any pain or discomfort that you experience during an infusion given via the TIVAD.
+If this occurs the infusion must be stopped.
+The staff will then assess the needle position and TIVAD site immediately and, if necessary, perform any required management of the leakage.

 Infection